-"Saya suka berada di sini" - or "I like it here" - is a phrase that investors are using more often when referring to Malaysia.
-A robust economy, supportive government, educated workforce, and developed infrastructure has quietly transformed the Asia-Pacific country into an attractive investment destination for international investors around the world.
+"Saya suka berada di sini"—or "I like it here"—is a phrase that investors are using more often when referring to Malaysia.
+A robust economy, supportive government, educated workforce, and developed infrastructure have quietly transformed the Asia-Pacific country into an attractive investment destination for international investors around the world.

 In this article, we'll take a look at the benefits and risks of investing in Malaysia, how to invest in the country's stock market, and take a brief look at its real estate industry as an alternative asset class that investors may want to consider to round out their portfolio.

 Malaysia has an open state-centric and newly industrialized market economy.
 Between 1957 and 2005, the country reported gross domestic product (GDP) growth of 6.5% on average, which has made it one of the best performing economies in the region.
-These growth rates have slowed down to just 1.29% between 2000 and 2015, however, as the economy matures.
+However, these growth rates slowed to just 1.29% between 2000 and 2015 as the economy matures.

 According to the IMD Competitiveness Index, the Malaysian economy was the 14th most competitive market in the world and fifth among countries with a population of over 20 million, which placed it above places like Japan, Australia, and the United Kingdom.
 The World Bank also listed it as the sixth easiest country in the world to do business and the sixth most active country for foreign investment by FPM.